OysteinAmundsen/home/README.md

 });
 ```

-Then lastly, after I'm done configuring express with anything that cannot or should not be done in Nest, I initialize my NestJS application
+Finally, the NestJS application is initialized:

 ```typescript
 app.init();
 ```

-Angular SSR process is here used as an express middleware, which NestJS has support for.
-So I could probably move the entire rendering process inside a `NestMiddleware`.
-I will probably experiment with this later.
+The Angular SSR process is used as Express middleware.
+This could potentially be moved into a `NestMiddleware` for further experimentation.

-## Service-worker
+## Service Worker

-This app is a PWA.
-Which means that it needs a [web manifest](./apps/frontend/public/manifest.webmanifest) and a [javascript file](./apps/frontend/src/sw.ts) which is loaded and registered on startup.
+This app is a PWA, requiring a [web manifest](./apps/frontend/public/manifest.webmanifest) and a [service worker script](./apps/frontend/src/sw.ts) registered at startup.

-One of the main things a service-worker does, is it instructs the browser to pre-load and cache all the static resources of your app - like javascript, css and other files (the most important being your `index.html`).
+One of the things a service worker does is preloading and caching static resources like JavaScript, CSS, and `index.html` in the client.
+Angular's built-in [ngsw](https://angular.dev/ecosystem/service-workers/config) generates a generic service worker at build time.
+However, for more control, this project uses [WorkBox](https://developer.chrome.com/docs/workbox).
+But WorkBox is not quite compatible with Angulars build process yet.

-Angular has its built in [ngsw](https://angular.dev/ecosystem/service-workers/config), which generates a generic service-worker build time.
-This is fine in simple cases, but if you want to have more control, you will want to roll your own.
-Google has [WorkBox](https://developer.chrome.com/docs/workbox), a "framework" for building service-workers which is excellent.
+### Challenges with Angular Builds

-When angular builds using ngsw, it knows about all the artifacts it builds and can give these to their sw generator to properly pre-cache the app - and it does so on both build and serve.
-But
+- **Production Builds (`nx build`)**: Static files are available in the `dist` folder, making it straightforward to generate a pre-cache list.
-angular does not expose anything yet which can hook into the proper place in the build process to retrieve all artifacts.
+- **Development Builds (`ng serve`)**: Files are built and served in memory, so the `dist` folder is unavailable.

-This is no problem when running a production build (`nx build`).
-All you have to do then is to loop through the files in the `dist` folder of your app to build this list, but when you want to `ng serve` your app locally - _like you often do when you are developing_ - the dist folder is not present because angular now builds and serves the files in memory.
+### Solution

-This repo tries to solve this by using 2 things to do build the service-worker pre-cache:
+This project uses two custom plugins:

-- [A custom esbuild plugin](./apps/frontend/builders/custom-esbuild.ts) which runs on `nx serve` and tries to hook into esbuild's `onEnd` hook.
-But angular uses both esbuild and vite to build, and esbuild only bundles the javascript.
-So I get the bundles here, but nothing else.
-I try to loop through what is known and generate a pre-cache regardless, but I cannot get the generated css here.
+1. **Custom esbuild plugin**: Runs during `nx serve` to hook into esbuild's `onEnd` event.
+It generates a partial pre-cache list but cannot include CSS files.
-- [A custom webpack plugin](./apps/frontend/builders/webpack.config.js) which runs on `nx build` and properly creates the precache based on files actually outputted to disk.
+2. **Custom webpack plugin**: Runs during `nx build` to generate a complete pre-cache list from files written to disk.

-The first is given to esbuild by using the [nx application executor](./apps/frontend/project.json) for our builds:
+The esbuild plugin is configured in [project.json](./apps/frontend/project.json):

 ```json
   "targets": {